Santa Ana Regional Transportation Center: History

+The OC Streetcar platform, just outside the main tracks.

 Future service

 Santa Ana Regional Transportation Center will be the eastern terminus of the OC Streetcar, a 4.15 mi streetcar line through Downtown Santa Ana, a major regional employment area, to a new transit center and Park and Ride in Garden Grove at Harbor Boulevard and Westminster Avenue (both major bus corridors).

 Design

 Pedestrian bridge linking northbound Track 1 to The Depot and Track 2.

 The station was designed by the Blurock Partnership architectural firm in the Spanish Colonial Revival and Mediterranean Revival architectural styles to complement the region's older buildings.
 Features include red barrel roof tiles, arcades, colonnades, exterior walls finished to resemble stucco, and the extensive use of painted tiles for decoration.